StephenDiscenza/jsonpath-for-python/README.md

 If you want to add a new field to one of the Things:
 `write_new_json_element(JSON Document, $.Things[?Name="Thing1"], True, "IsAGoodBoy")`

+## Installation
+With pip:
+`pip install JSONPath-Lite`
+Otherwise you can just grab the JSONPathLite package from this repo and import it in your project.

 This project came to be out of a need to find and manipulate specific pieces of data within a large highly nested JSON structure.
 As such, it is designed to stop searching and return the first match for a given path.
 The functionality of returning all matches for a given path will be added at some point in the future.